Skip to content

 Each agreement gets negotiated separately usually as traditional read-only agreements come up for renewal.
 Based on what the publisher has to offer, what the libraries' budgets look like, and whatever funds the VPRs office wants to partner with, the agreements get created.

-Agreements, and funding for APCs, are not guaranteed to be renewed every year and always subject to change.
+Agreements, and funding for APCs, are not guaranteed to be renewed every year and are always subject to change.
+Reach out to a librarian for additional details or if you would like to use a publisher that has an agreement with the University.

 If any NIH grant used to conduct your research is considered open on/after July 1, 2025 and after the manuscript has been peer reviewed you must adhere to the policy.